alphagov/wcag-primer/source/documentation/checklist.md

 * Does some of your site functionality need several fingers or complex gestures to operate it?
 If so, can the same functionality be used with just single taps or clicks?
 * Does some of your site functionality work using a single point (e.g fingertip)?
 If so, have you ensured it doesn't get triggered the moment it is touched?
 * On forms and other components is the accessible name or label the same as any on-screen text?
-* Does your site respond to motion or movement to operate parts?
+* Does your site respond to motion or movement?
+If so, can responding to motion or movement be disabled, and your site still be fully usable?

 ## Understandable
 * Has the language of the web page or document (or individual parts of a multilingual document) been defined?